Execut3/CTF/Participated-CTF/2016/SharifCTF/Cryp1/README.md

 The first 12 rows of the decrypted message are correct, But in the 13th row we should fix the message by making the text clear.
 In other hand we have part of the crypted-message in clear.
 So we know after text:```A fence is a ```, We should have " structure".
-So in the first column of 13th row, we should replace 'y' with ' '. and in the second column of it we should replace ' '  with 'e' and so on.
+So in the first column of 13th row, we should replace 'y' with ' '. and in the second column we should replace ' '  with 'e' and so on.

 Looking at the decrypted message we can see that by removing first character -> '.' in the 13th column & shifting all furture character to left, we will fix 13th column and the clear-text will be look like this: